Chapter 1 Workshop Notes

 Switched to a new branch 'clo2_development'

-After a variable number of commits and pushes, your remote branch is a different version of the remote main branch with new improvements.
-But our main goal is to add those improvements to the main remote branch.
+Eventually our goal is to merge these improvements back to the main branch.
 To start this process of bringing in new changes, we will create a pull request.

 A pull request is a way to propose changes from a branch before it is merged back into the main repository.
-It is just like git merge, but it requires more documentation and confirmation.
 For instance, a collaborator can create their own work on a branch, and then create a pull request to have that new branch’s feature to be integrated back to the main branch.
 The owner of the repository sometimes review the proposed changes before accepting the pull request.

 You will see that you are trying to merge clo2_development into main on the remote.
 It also requires you to write a description of what you did on your branch.